DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 11.md

 1. Open Flow [Playground](https://play.flow.com/)
 2. Use create keyword and move operator to form your first Knight.

+Lastly, we’ll save the created Knight in our contract.

 ### Solution !!

 ![Alt text](image-11.png)